Top Cleantech Site In The World

-- We were invited to the first ever Abu Dhabi Sustainability Week as “VIP Media” in 2013, and again to the second one in 2014 (all expenses paid).
+- CleanTechnica was invited to the first ever Abu Dhabi Sustainability Week as “VIP Media” in 2013, and again to the second one in 2014 (all expenses paid).

-- We have been syndicated on Scientific American, Reuters, and other top sites for years.
+- CleanTechnica has been syndicated on Scientific American, Reuters, and other top sites for years.

 But What is Our Focus?

 Overall, I think our top goals are to:

-- inspire and help people to take cleantech action in their lives;
+- inspire people and help them to take cleantech action in their lives;